 Democrats have also been galvanized by President Donald Trump, whose administration has proposed deep budget cuts to clean energy innovation programs like ARPA-E, promised to pull out of the Paris climate agreement and, according to the New York Times, begun or executed 83 rollbacks of environmental rules.

 There's substantial overlap among the Democratic candidates on energy and climate issues.
 Nearly everyone endorses a return to the Paris agreement.
 Support for the Green New Deal is a given among the top-tier runners.

 There are also differences in how much attention the candidates are paying to these issues.
-One candidate, Washington Governor Jay Inslee, has anchored his entire campaign to the topic.
+Washington Governor Jay Inslee, who dropped out of the race in August, anchored his entire campaign to the topic.
 Some, like Massachusetts Senator Elizabeth Warren, call for top-down, government intervention and clean energy funding.
-Others, like former Colorado Governor John Hickenlooper, prefer to leave more power to the private sector.
+Others have preferred to leave more power to the private sector.

 The Top Tier

 The former vice president and current frontrunner in the polls was the first to introduce climate legislation in the Senate in 1986.
 Since joining the presidential race, though, he’s gotten middling reviews from the environmental community.
 Biden's initial climate plan earned the candidate a 'D-' grade from Greenpeace, but that was later upped to a 'B' as he issued more details.

 Biden’s campaign calls his climate platform a “clean energy revolution.”
 It requires $1.7 trillion in direct federal investment over a decade and calls for 100 percent clean energy, net-zero emissions by no later than 2050 alongside the creation of an Advanced Research Projects Agency for climate.
 Biden says he would sign a series of executive orders while demanding Congress pass legislation mandating historic levels of investment in clean energy.